-- 1. The RCP Standards Board Accreditation Board must include one AWO member representing each of the four industry sectors Coastal, Inland Liquid, Inland Dry, and Harbor Services and two shipper members, preferably one liquid and one dry cargo shipper.
-A representative of the AWO Safety Department The AWO Vice President-Safety will serve as an ex officio, nonvoting member of the board. - 2.
+- 1. The RCP Standards Board must include one AWO member representing each of the four industry sectors Coastal, Inland Liquid, Inland Dry, and Harbor Services and two shipper members, preferably one liquid and one dry cargo shipper.
+A representative of the AWO Safety Department will serve as an ex officio, nonvoting member of the board. - 2.
 Members will serve two-year terms and may be reappointed. - 3.
-The role of the RCP Standards Board is to make recommendations to the AWO Board of Directors on interpretations and changes to the RCP, the RCP audit process, oversight of AWO-recognized auditor training and certification organizations, and applications from organizations seeking to become AWO-recognized auditor training and certification organizations. - 3.
-The role of the Accreditation Board extends beyond the oversight and certification of Responsible Carrier Program auditors to include a role in clarifying or interpreting the audit guidelines and in considering and recommending changes to the audit program as appropriate.
+The role of the RCP Standards Board is to make recommendations to the AWO Board of Directors on interpretations and changes to the RCP, the RCP audit process, oversight of AWO-recognized auditor training and certification organizations, and applications from organizations seeking to become AWO-recognized auditor training and certification organizations.